-The Rural Stormwater Coalition of Chemung, Schuyler and Steuben Counties was formed in December 2007 with the goal for a regional approach to stormwater education and outreach.
-The regional coalition approach was fostered by the Water Quality Coordinating Committees and the Soil and Water Conservation Districts of Chemung, Schuyler and Steuben Counties.
+The Rural Stormwater Coalition of Chemung, Schuyler, and Steuben Counties was formed in December 2007 with the goal of a regional approach to stormwater education and outreach.
+The regional coalition approach was fostered by the Water Quality Coordinating Committees and the Soil and Water Conservation Districts of Chemung, Schuyler, and Steuben Counties.
 The Coalition is made up of local agencies and municipal representatives focusing on stormwater management issues.

 What We Do